 - Place the cocoa powder in a shallow bowl.
 Remove the truffles from the refrigerator and, using chopsticks or a fork, dip them into the melted milk chocolate and then roll them immediately in cocoa powder.
 Set aside until completely hard.

 [Sweet Paris is published by Hardiegrant Publishing and is available in leading bookstores.
-Hardiegrant Publishing have shared this recipe and image with FoodeMag dxb website and e-magazine.
+Hardiegrant Publishing and Michael Paul have shared this recipe and image with FoodeMag website.
 We may have altered it to match the format in which our recipes appear in this website]